 The division works actively with employers to collect monthly payments after any employer defaults on a settlement agreement the employer entered with the Wage and Hour Bureau for payment of back wages.
-During 2023, the Legal Affairs Division directly assisted with collecting \$336 in wages for employees.
-The results of the pandemic continued to have a detrimental effect on collection efforts, especially in relation to the increase in business closures and bankruptcy filings.
+The Legal Affairs Division directly assisted with collecting wages for employees.
+Collection efforts are often difficult and may be impossible due to corporate business closures and bankruptcy filings.